 Lavender is suitable in a pot or garden bed with well-drained soils where it can enjoy good air circulation.

-Lavender requires regular watering until established in the garden or if grown in pots.
+Lavender care requires regular watering until established in the garden or if grown in pots.
 Soak the soil thoroughly, and allow the water to drain through as they don’t like wet feet.
 Lavender is drought tolerant once it’s well-rooted.

 Temperature & Humidity